TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 ```
 Change the target and size of the cut to test it on any target.
 Note: Each TESS pixel is about 21 arcsec wide.

+## Log
+* 8.24.2020: Created Rrepository, uploaded CNN training and Searching EBs folder
+* 8.29.2020: Created .py file to be run in the command line
+* 9.15.2020: Added detrending function

 ## Contributers